ethereum/web3.py/docs/web3.eth.account.rst

 Creating a Private Key
 ----------------------

-Each Ethereum address has a matchign private key.
+Each Ethereum address has a matching private key.
 To create a new Ethereum account you can just generate a random number that acts as a private key.

-- A private key is just a random unguessable, or cryptograpgically safe, 256-bit integer number
+- A private key is just a random unguessable, or cryptographically safe, 256-bit integer number

 - A valid private key is > 0 and < max private key value (a number above the elliptic curve order FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFE BAAEDCE6 AF48A03B BFD25E8C D0364141)

-- Private keys do not have checksums or anything like that
+- Private keys do not have checksums.

 To create a private key using Web3.py and command line you can do: